None-later/GDPR.Application.Docs/Installation/README.md

 # Installation

-The Privacy Platform installer requires a simple Azure AD Application and Secret in order to create all the necessary resources a new instance will need.
+The Privacy Platform installer requires a simple Azure AD Application Client Id and Client Secret in order to create all the necessary Azure resources a new privacy platform instance will need.

 ## Pre-requisities

 -   Azure AD Application
 -   Azure Management Permissions
--   Setup configuration.json
+-   A populated configuration.json file
 -   3rd Party Login Applications

 ## Setup Azure Subscriptions